mozdevs/html5-games-workshop/src/content/platformer/step09_en.md

     };
     ```

 1. Onto our new `_spawnCoin` method!
-Coins will have no behaviour (besides a looping animation), so we don't need a custom class for it and can settle for regular `Phaser.Sprite` instances.
+Coins will have no behavior (besides a looping animation), so we don't need a custom class for it and can settle for regular `Phaser.Sprite` instances.

     ```js
     PlayState._spawnCoin = function (coin) {